floragunncom/search-guard-docs/_docs/integrating_searchguard.md

 com.floragunn.searchguard.transport.InterClusterRequestEvaluator
 ```

-And provide a singe argument constructor that takes a
+And provide a single argument constructor that takes a

 ```java
 org.elasticsearch.common.settings.Settings